kteender/kteender.github.io/_posts/technical-blog/2023-06-03-site-breakdown.md

 **Time-Frame**: The project took me five months, from buying the domain name to having a site that I felt comfortable showing off.
 During these 5 months, I worked on it for ~10 hours a week.
 I had barely touched HTML and CSS before starting this project, which definately contributed to the time commitment.

-I already knew it, which you need for this process.
+I already knew Git, which you need for this process.
 So, keep in mind that if you've never used it, it'll slow you down initially.
 That said, the way to learn Git is to just go use it on a project.
 I think this would've be a great project to learn Git on.

 **Domain Registry**: You get your domain name through a domain registrar.
 Examples include GoDaddy, NameCheap, etc. I used Gandi, because it was recommended to me.
 A lot of domain registrars will also host your site and have a drag-and-drop site-builder.
 You decide on your domain name and if it's available, you buy it.
 Different top-level domains (.com, .net, .org, .edu, .ru, etc) have different connotations, so explore around.
 Keep in mind that some TLDs are <a href="https://symantec-enterprise-blogs.security.com/blogs/feature-stories/top-20-shady-top-level-domains">common with spam sites</a>, which can contribute to your site being deprioritised in rankings.